 Based on my many conversations, this page should contain the LEAST of what genetic relatives want to know about each other.
+First:

-Traits that I will readily admit
+Traits that I will readily confirm:

 - I have a strawberry blonde hair that is closer to red in the winter.